Massive fire, explosions erupt at Georgia chemical plant, neighborhoods evacuated - NewsBreak

 Massive fire, explosions erupt at Georgia chemical plant, neighborhoods evacuated

 BRUNSWICK, Ga.
-(WSAV) — A chemical plant is currently ablaze in Glynn County, Georgia , prompting evacuation and shelter-in-place orders from local law enforcement.
+(WSAV) — A chemical plant is currently ablaze in Glynn County, prompting evacuation and shelter-in-place orders from local law enforcement.

 Both Glynn County and Jacksonville officials provided an update at a press conference on Monday morning.

 Officials say the call came in around 4 a.m. on Monday morning.
-Fewer than 10 people were working at the plant when the fire broke out, and none of them were injured.
-Authorities said one firefighter was hospitalized due to exhaustion from fighting the fire.
+Less than 10 people were working at the plant when the fire broke out, and none of them were injured.
+Authorities say one firefighter was hospitalized due to exhaustion from fighting the fire.

-Glynn County officials say area neighborhoods within a 3-mile radius of the plant remain under a shelter-in-place, while about 100 households in neighborhoods within a 1-mile radius have been asked to evacuate.1-year-old missing from Kentucky found at east Columbus McDonald’s
+Glynn County officials say area neighborhoods within a 3-mile radius of the plant remain under a shelter-in-place, while about 100 households in neighborhoods within a 1-mile radius have been asked to evacuate.

 The Camden County Emergency Management Agency has opened up a shelter center for evacuees at the Camden PSA Rec Center located at 1050 Wildcat Drive in Kingsland.
 Officials say no one has shown up to the shelter at this time.